rancher/elemental-toolkit/docs/content/en/docs/Development/build_raw_images.md

 and its required.
 Otherwise, launching the image will try to boot it in legacy mode, and it will fail.

-Once this is over you will have you cOS (or derivative) vanilla image ready for consumption.
+Once this is over you will have you Elemental (or derivative) vanilla image ready for consumption.
 You can see your new image by running:

 ```bash